geekau/mediastack/README.md

 ## What If I Don't Want Remote Access

-All of the MediaStack Docker configurations deploy the Docker applications necessary to set up remote access into your home network, however, the remote access will only work if you configure the Docker environment with a valid domain name (DNS or DDNS), your Home Gateway is configured to port-forward network traffic into your home network, and you set up authentication with Authelia and Cloudflare Zero Trust.
+All of the MediaStack Docker configurations deploy the Docker applications necessary to set up remote access into your home network, however, the remote access will only work if you configure the Docker environment with a valid domain name (DNS or DDNS), your Home Gateway is configured to port-forward network traffic into your home network, and you set up authentication with Authelia and DUO Security.

 So, while all Docker configurations deploy the Remote Access applications, the Remote Access will not work unless you follow the additional instructions to set up the authentication and access requirements.
 Therefore, if you don't want remote access, you can still safely install all of the Docker YAML configurations currently how they are now, without automatically granting Remote Access to your home network.